-Malaysia's Mahathir, 92, to be sworn in as prime minister after historic poll win
+Malaysian leader Mahathir won't be sworn in as prime minister on Thursday

 “We are not seeking revenge ... what we want is to restore the rule of law,” Mahathir said of Najib’s scandal-plagued rule.

-Mahathir appeared jubilant and sprightly at a news conference claiming victory overnight, even joking with reporters, and will have an audience with Malaysia’s king later on Thursday.
+Mahathir appeared jubilant and sprightly at a news conference claiming victory overnight.

-The king will sign his letter of appointment as prime minister of Malaysia’s constitutional monarchy during a ceremony at the royal palace in the capital, Kuala Lumpur.

-Najib is also expected to address the media at 9.45 a.m. local time (0145 GMT).
-He has not spoken publicly since the results were declared but a member of his Cabinet said they would accept the will of the people.
+Najib began an address to media in the late morning.
+A member of his cabinet said they would accept the will of the people.

 The stunning election outcome was expected to ruffle financial markets that were expecting a comfortable win for Najib and the BN.